user202729/lcdreader-img/README.md

 Read pixel values from a picture of a (low-resolution) LCD screen.

-Originally developed to read
+Usage:

-Usage: Read input from `in.png`, output binary data to `out.txt`.
+* Read input from `in.png`, output binary data to `out.txt`.
+* If a file `config.txt` exists, the positions of the corners position are saved to/ loaded from that file.
+If the file is empty, default configuration is used.

 Keyboard shortcuts: